F31.10 – Bipolar disorder, current episode manic without psychotic features, unspecified

 - They are prone to doing things excessively or engaging in risky activities

-Once it is confirmed that the patient has Bipolar Disorder, they’re currently in a manic episode, they don’t have any psychotic features (delusions, audio/visual hallucinations, etc.), but the severity of the disorder is not specified, then this ICD-10 code can be used.
+Once it is confirmed that the patient has bipolar disorder, they're currently in a manic episode, and they don't have any psychotic features (delusions, auditory/visual hallucinations, etc.).
+However, if the severity of the disorder is not specified, then this ICD-10 code can be used.

 F31.10 synonyms include